BananaPuncher714/LethalQuantities/README.md

   - `Weight` - The weight of the item.
 The real in-game weight can be calculated with the formula: `pounds = (value - 1) * 100`.
 For example, a value of 1.18 is 18lbs.
 Can only be set in the global scrap config.
   - `Conductive` - Whether or not the item can be struck by lightning.
 - Rarity
   - `<item name>` - The weight of this item, relative to the total weight of all items.
 A higher rarity increases the chances for an item to spawn.
 Includes store items.
+The chance of this item spawning is the rarity of this item divided by the rarity of all the items combined.
  </details>